stackql/stackql-registry-docs/docs/google-docs/index.md

 The following system environment variable is used by default:

-- `GOOGLE_CREDENTIALS` - contents of the `google` service account key json file
+- `GOOGLE_CREDENTIALS` - contents of the `google` service account key json fileThis variable is sourced at runtime (from the local machine using export GOOGLE_CREDENTIALS=cat creds/my-sa-key.json` for example or as a CI variable/secret).

-This variable is sourced at runtime (from the local machine or as a CI variable/secret).
+This variable is sourced at runtime (from the local machine using `export GOOGLE_CREDENTIALS=$(cat creds/my-sa-key.json)` for example or as a CI variable/secret).

 <details>